 With the support of Good Samaritan Regional Medical Center, St. Joseph’s Hospital and Medical Center, and University Medical Center, AOTB became an independent, community-based organization in 1992.

 AOTB changed its name to Donor Network of Arizona

 In 1993, AOTB became a full-service recovery agency when its services expanded to include ocular recovery.
 At this time, AOTB changed its name to Donor Network of Arizona.

 DNA acquired the Arizona Lions Eye and Tissue Bank

 DNA acquired the Arizona Lions Eye and Tissue Bank in the spring of 1995, making it the only eye recovery agency in the state.

 In 1997, DNA added another facet by incorporating an immunogenetics laboratory in order to provide the genetic testing necessary to match donor organs to kidney and pancreas recipients.

 DNA now serves the entire state

-DNA now serves the entire state of Arizona from its home office located in central Phoenix and a satellite office located in Tucson.
+DNA now serves the entire state of Arizona from its home office located in Tempe and a satellite office located in Tucson.